-One of the trickiest aspects of onboarding is making sure that your integration will actually allow users to log into your platform and access your content on their first try.
-There are several pitfalls that you can encounter that aren't well documented and require additional expertise.
-It's not uncommon to discover that some endpoints that LMS's include in their documentation don't actually work or a are listed incorrectly.
+A tricky aspect of onboarding is to make sure that the integration will work like it needs to – allow users to log into the platform and access content on their first try.
+It's not uncommon to discover that some endpoint documentation doesn’t actually work or is listed incorrectly.

 Each Integration is Different

-You will likely have a variety of clients using different LMS's or data sources.
-In fact, you'll frequently encounter schools that use several different platforms.
-For example, a school may use Clever as a data source and Canvas as it's LMS.
-You'll also soon discover that each system supports different methods to let users authenticate into third-party tools.
-For example, several LMS's support LTI®, but Google Classroom and Microsoft Teams do not.
-Similarly, some LMS's, like Canvas, require admin approval and the creation developer keys to enable third-party integrations.
+Developers will likely have a variety of educational institutions using different data sources.
+For example, a school may use Clever as a data source and Canvas as its LMS.
+Developers will soon discover that each system supports different methods to let users authenticate into third-party tools.
+For example, several data sources support LTI, but Google Classroom and Microsoft Teams do not.
+Similarly, some LMSs, like Canvas, require admin approval and the creation of developer keys to enable third-party integrations.

 Schools that use the same system may also set up their environments differently.
-For instance, Schoology and Canvas allows admins to set up their environments so that students and teachers will log-in using a third-party authentication process.
-When developing an integration with a school that uses these LMS's, you'll have to prepare for this scenario so users can still properly login.
+For instance, Schoology and Canvas allow admins to set up environments so students and teachers will log in using a third-party authentication process.
+When developing an integration with a school that uses these LMSs, developers have to prepare for this scenario so users can continue to properly log in.

-You will also encounter schools that require different levels of administrative approval in order to connect to their data source.
-Most schools will also need to understand exactly how you're handling user data and how it's protected.
+Developers will also encounter schools that require different levels of administrative approval in order to connect to a data source.
+Most schools will need to understand exactly how edtech companies will handle and protect user data.

-Edlink supports several types of institutions (e.g. charter schools, large K-12 districts, universities, etc.) that all implement their LMS environments differently.
-Because of our experience, the Edlink integrations have been designed to accommodate all of the possible ways that a school's LMS or data source is configured.
+Edlink supports several types of institutions (e.g. charter schools, large K-12 districts, universities, etc.) that all implement source environments differently.
+Because of our experience, the Edlink integrations have been designed to accommodate all of the possible ways that a school's data source is configured.
 We also communicate directly with school administrators to help them onboard their users and to be fully transparent with them about how our platform works - all before teachers and students attempt to log in.